MCP Server

 Usage

-Once installed, Claude Code will automatically use the MCP server tools when you ask questions about the Trossen Arm.
+Once the server is connected, your assistant automatically uses its tools when you ask questions about the Trossen Arm.
 No special syntax is needed.

 Example prompts: